w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="ednote">
 The WCAG2ICT Task Force has incorporated all of the new WCAG 2.1 and WCAG 2.2 guidelines, success criteria, and glossary terms into this draft.
 The Task Force also made changes to address public comments.</div>

-The sections that follow are organized according to the principles, guidelines, and success criteria from WCAG 2.
+The sections that follow are organized according to the principles, guidelines, and succxess criteria from WCAG 2.
 The text of each success criterion from WCAG 2 is copied as quoted text.
 Following that, the WCAG2ICT guidance is provided.
 The WCAG2ICT guidance can be found in the sections where the headings begin with "Applying..." to highlight that this is the content specific to this document.

 ### perceivable